jcorporation/myGPIOd/README.md

 The `./build.sh` script installs a startup script for systemd, openrc or sysVinit.

-## Scripts
+## Actions

-Scripts are executed in a separate process with the `execve` function.
+The actions are executed in a separate child process.
+It must be an absolute path to an executable or a script.

-myGPIOd sets following environment variables:

-- MYGPIOD_GPIO
-- MYGPIOD_EDGE
-- MYGPIOD_LONG_PRESS
+Some more actions will be added in future versions through plugins.

 ## Example configuration